US Citizens Starting a Business Overseas: Top Money-Saving US Expat Tax Tips

 - Starting a Business Overseas Doesn't Have to Be Complicated

-But one thing is clear: the Internet has opened up a world of opportunities for entrepreneurs—literally.
-The business world is global and your physical location no longer determines where you can do business.
+The advent of the Internet has opened up a whole new world of opportunities for entrepreneurs—literally.
+The business world is global, and your physical location no longer determines where you can do business.

 So what if you are a US citizen starting a business overseas?
 Can you still run your business as effectively as you would in the US?
 The answer is yes—and it may be even easier (and more financially rewarding) than working in the States.